Toxic Waste Treatment

 Temporary classified storage field

-Proper collection, labelling and storage of laboratory toxic waste
+Proper collection, labeling and storage of laboratory toxic waste

 Policy and Pretreatment (autoclave) of Biohazardous Toxic Waste